Shoobx/xmldiff/README.rst

 ``xmldiff`` is a library and a command-line utility for making diffs out of XML.
 This may seem like something that doesn't need a dedicated utility, but change detection in hierarchical data is very different from change detection in flat data.
-XML type formats are also not only used for computer readable data, it is also often used as a format for hierarchical data that can be rendered into human readable formats.
+XML type formats are also not only used for computer readable0 data, it is also often used as a format for hierarchical data that can be rendered into human readable formats.
 A traditional diff on such a format would tell you line by line the differences, but this would not be be readable by a human.